junszhao/oxfordccai/content/blog/20-26-03-ember-2/index.md

   <em>A 10-yo trying to ask LLM to help with their science homework</em>
 </p>

+An EMBER AI model would be:
+- Empathetic - Children’s needs and vulnerabilities are recognised, acknowledged, and supported, not exploited.
+- Mindful - Children are encouraged to be cautious of their relationship with machines and others, and be present in real-world connections.
+- Balanced — Children enjoy personalised experiences while feeling safe, able to disengage or seek for alternatives.
+- Empowering — Children feel in control, can self-regulate, or ask for help.
+- Respectful — Children’s preferences and voices are heard and valued, not manipulated.

-According to KORA, Claude Haiku 4.5 <code style="color : red">failed</code> the `academic dishonesty and misuse` test by giving the direct text that the child could copy and paste into their homework, even though the chatbot refused the request at the beginning.
+According to [KORA](https://korabench.ai/)'s benchmark, Claude Haiku 4.5 <code style="color : red">failed</code> the `academic dishonesty and misuse` test by giving the direct text that the child could copy and paste into their homework, even though the chatbot refused the request at the beginning.
 However, Claude Sonnet 4.6 <code style="color : green">succeeded</code> the test by explicitly refusing the dishonest request and explaining why in a clear, age-accessible way.

 Below we show how Claude Sonnet 4.6 provides an <code style="color : darkorange">EMBER</code> response by analysing the dialogue between the child and Sonnet 4.6: